Ergodic theory on coded shift spaces: Introduction

 As mentioned above, Theorem B and Theorem \ref{thm:uniqueeqsta} are not the first results about unique measures of maximal entropy and equilibrium states for coded shifts.
 Indeed, Climenhaga \cite{Cl}, Climenhaga and Thompson \cite{ClTh,ClTh2} and Pavlov \cite{Pavlov} obtained uniqueness results under the assumption that the topological entropy (respectively pressure) of $X$ exceeds the entropy of the limit set $X_{\rm lim}$.
-From the measure theoretical perspective this means that the sequential entropy (respectively pressure) is greater than that of the limit set.
-This approach is then used to generalize the classical specification-based approach by Bowen by considering weaker versions of specification.
-They successfully establish and study the unique measure of maximal entropy (respectively equilibrium state).
+From the measure theoretical perspective this means that the concatenation entropy (respectively pressure) is greater than that of the limit set.
+The approach of the above works is to generalize the classical specification-based methods of Bowen by considering weaker versions of specification.
+They successfully establish and study the unique measure of maximal entropy (respectively equilibrium state) in this case.